Finesim97/finesim97.github.io/app/_posts/2019-02-17-jekyll-setup.markdown

 ```

 ### CI friendly Setup
 After looking at [some themes](http://jekyllthemes.org) I decided to use the MinimalMistakes Theme {%cite mmistakes%}.
-I have been seeing it or a fork of it on some websites of researches and liked the *minimal* design, it is also very functional and well documented.
+I have been seeing it or a fork of it on some websites of researchers and liked the *minimal* design, it is also very functional and well documented.
 To install it, make a new directory and create a file in it with the name `Gemfile` and the following content:

 ``` sh
 source "https://rubygems.org"